brightkungth/Twitter/README.md

 # twitter

-A new Flutter project. by Jirapat Pimkaew 1620901601
+A new Flutter project by Jirapat Pimkaew 1620901601.

 ## Getting Started